 So, yes, WiFi is now a utility.
 No matter how good your contingency plans are for operating with paper, a pen, and a clipboard, a WiFi performance failure will cause most businesses to come to a standstill within minutes.

-If you want to make sure that someone is monitoring your wireless network performance on an ongoing basis, to head off business-crippling WiFi downtime proactively, consider subscribing to a WiFi as a service program.
+If you want to make sure that someone is monitoring your wireless network performance on an ongoing basis, to head off business-crippling WiFi downtime proactively, consider subscribing to a WiFi as a Service solution.

 When SecurEdge Networks looks back at its hundreds of WiFi network implementations over the past several years, one thing stands out: most WiFi problems start with bad WiFi design.